adamsilver/fdpb/09-a-file-upload-form.md

 ## A multiple file input

 Some tasks involve having to upload multiple files at once.
-One way to do this is to add a `multiple` attribute onto the file input.
-It spawns the same file explorer but lets users select multiple files.
+One way to do this is to add a `multiple` attribute onto the input.
+The only difference now is that users can select multiple files from dialog.

 ![Multiple file input](.)